lbenz730/NCAA_Hoops/README.md

 * __rpi.R:__ Predictions end of season RPI for each team.
 * __Bracketology/:__ Collection of .csv files used in YUSAG Bracketology, including the bracket itself (__bracket.csv__), teams on "the bubble" (__bubble.csv__), and bracketology metrics for all NCAA teams (__bracket_math.csv__).
 * __Info/:__
-  *__conferences.csv:__ List of teams with their conference, postseason eligibility status, and elimination status from automatic bid contention.
+  * __conferences.csv:__ List of teams with their conference, postseason eligibility status, and elimination status from automatic bid contention.
+  * __mins.csv:__ Percentage of team's 2016-17 minutes returning during the 2017-18 season.
+Acquired from [Bart Tovrik](http://www.barttorvik.com/returningmins.php).
+  * __recruiting.csv:__ [247Sports recruiting scores](http://247sports.com/Season/2017-Basketball/CompositeTeamRankings) for each team's incoming freshman class.
+  * __transfers.csv:__ Data on transfers eligible to play in the 2017-18 season, pulled from http://www.barttorvik.com/trankpre.php.
 * __Power_Rankings/:__ Collection of .csv files produced by __powerrankings.R__, including power rankings overall, power rankings sorted by conference, and conference summary table.
 * __Predictsions/:__ Storage for Ivy League postseason odds and "Playoff Swing Factor".
 * __Results/:__ Complete NCAA Basketball schedule/results through a given date.
 Sub-directories indicate the year/season, with .csv files given in NCAA_Hoops_results_day_month_year.csv format.